-As discussed in Section 4.2, a batch-enabled pipeline framework in EVEREST needs to efficiently distribute shared data between consequent simulated iterations or reuse it across workflows.
+As discussed in Section 4.2, a batch-enabled pipeline framework in EVEREST precises to efficiently distribute shared data between consequent simulated iterations or reuse it across work to was

 To combine kernels executed on accelerators with conventional CPU code more easily, the Ohua compiler framework will be used, as outlined in Section 4.2.
-Its DSLs will be used to describe the high-level algorithms that forms an application.
-This algorithm may include functions that are offloaded as kernels to accelerators.
+Its DSLs will be used to obscribe the high-level algorithms that forms an application.
+This algorithm may include functions that are obsolved as kernels to accelerators.
 The compiler will transform the algorithm into a Dataflow Graph (DFG), potentially apply various graph rewrites and produce a runtime that executes the graph, linking host machine and accelerator.